Renewing or buying an Ontario Fishing License and Outdoors Card has never been easier!

-Non-Canadian residents can purchase a 3-year, 1-year or 8-day sport fishing licence, a 3-year, 1-year or 8-day conservation fishing licence, or a 1-day* sport fishing licence.
+Non-Canadian residents can purchase a 3-year, 1-year, or 8-day sport fishing license, a 3-year, 1-year, or 8-day conservation fishing license, or a 1-day* sport fishing license.

-*A one day fishing licence does not require an Ontario Outdoors Card.
+*A one-day fishing license does not require an Ontario Outdoors Card.

 For more information, the Ontario Ministry of Natural Resources (MNR) has a list of frequently asked questions and information on fishing limits, size restrictions and catch and release on their website.
-In most cases a Conservation Licence allows you to catch and possess half the number of fish as the Sport Fishing Licence.
+In most cases a Conservation License allows you to catch and possess half the number of fish as the Sport Fishing License.

 Download or view the Ontario Fishing Regulations Summary online on the Government of Ontario website for more information on the lake you'll be fishing.